Keyboard shortcuts

 RW data layout

 SPI rw_data is defined as a contiguous dump of every byte from GLOBAL_MEMORY_BASE up to the last initialized byte of the WASM heap; the loader memcpys this region at 0x30000, so there is no sparse encoding or per-segment offsets inside the blob.
-That is why the zero stretch between the globals window and the first non-zero heap byte is encoded verbatim instead of being skipped.
+Because wasm_memory_base is placed tightly after the globals window (no 4KB alignment), the data-segment bytes start within a few bytes of rw_data[0] — the 4KB structural-padding page that the previous layout required for every memory-using program is eliminated.
+The compiler still trims trailing zeros before encoding.

 build_rw_data() trims trailing zero bytes before SPI encoding.
 Heap pages are zero-initialized, so omitted trailing zeros are semantically equivalent.